Neuropathic Pain (Nerve Pain): Causes, Symptoms & Treatment

 Causes

-Difficulties in the central nervous system (brain and spinal cord) or the nerves that run from there to the muscles and organs can cause nerve pain.
+Nerve pain can occur when there is damage or dysfunction in the brain, spinal cord, or the nerves that carry signals to muscles and organs.
 It often stems from a medical condition or physical trauma.

 Symptoms